spatie/laravel-permission/docs/installation-laravel.md

 6. NOTE: If you are using UUIDs, see the Advanced section of the docs on UUID steps, before you continue.
 It explains some changes you may want to make to the migrations and config file before continuing.
 It also mentions important considerations after extending this package's models for UUID capability.
     If you are going to use teams feature, you have to update your [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php) and set `'teams' => true,`, if you want to use a custom foreign key for teams you must change `team_foreign_key`.

+7. NOTE: If you are using MySQL 8, look at the migration files for notes about MySQL 8 to set/limit the index key length, and edit accordingly.

-7. **Clear your config cache**.
+8. **Clear your config cache**.
 This package requires access to the `permission` config.
 Generally it's bad practice to do config-caching in a development environment.
 If you've been caching configurations locally, clear your config cache with either of these commands:

         php artisan optimize:clear
         # or
         php artisan config:clear

-8. **Run the migrations**: After the config and migration have been published and configured, you can create the tables for this package by running:
+9. **Run the migrations**: After the config and migration have been published and configured, you can create the tables for this package by running:

         php artisan migrate

-9. **Add the necessary trait to your User model**:
+10. **Add the necessary trait to your User model**:

         // The User model requires this trait use HasRoles;